 As you continue as an umpire, you will be expected to purchase official Softball Canada Umpire clothing.
-Official Softball Canada crested clothing can be purchased online at Kahunaverse Sports (kahunaverse.com).
+Official Softball Canada crested clothing can be purchased online at Home Run Sports.

 Equipment

 It is important for an umpire to have access to the required protective equipment.
 Some Minor Associations provide equipment for their umpires (please check with your association).
 Older umpires may have equipment they are looking to sell or give away.
 Equipment is available at most sporting goods stores.